Advice for checking a booster seat at the airport

 Hopefully, these tips will come in useful the next time you find yourself faced with checking a children’s car seat at the airport.
 We’d love to hear your experiences of traveling with children, and any tips you think that we ought to know.

 Want to get your own portable, inflatable, kids booster seat?
-Pop over to the BubbleBum store to check out all of our colors and designs.
+Pop over to Amazon for a great deal and free shipping.